intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 other devices will result in error.

 Kernels and `SYCL_EXTERNAL` functions using ESP must be explicitly marked with the `EXPLICIT_SIMD` attribute macro.
-Subgroup size quiery within such functions will always return `1`.
+Subgroup size query within such functions will always return `1`.

 *Functor kernel*